Leonard Charles Wyon

-Leonard Charles Wyon (23 November 1826 – 20 August 1891) was a British engraver of the Victorian era most notable for his work on the gold and silver coinage struck for the Golden Jubilee of Queen Victoria in 1887 and the bronze coinage of 1860 with the second ("bun") head portrait, in use from 1860 to 1894.
+Leonard Charles Wyon (23 November 1826 – 20 August 1891) was a British engraver of the Victorian era most notable for his work on the gold and silver coinage struck for the Golden Jubilee of Queen Victoria in 1887 and the bronze coinage of 1860 with the second ("bun") head portrait, in use from 1860 to 1895.

 Career

-The eldest son of chief engraver William Wyon and his wife, Catherine Sophia, née Keele (d.
-1851), Leonard Charles Wyon was born in one of the houses in the Royal Mint in 1826, and was educated at Merchant Taylors' School.
-L.C.
-Wyon's father taught him art and also from his father he inherited great skill in die engraving.
+The eldest son of chief engraver William Wyon and his wife, Catherine Sophia, née Keele (died 1851), Leonard Charles Wyon was born in one of the houses in the Royal Mint in 1826, and was educated at Merchant Taylors' School.
+L. C. Wyon's father taught him art and also from his father he inherited great skill in die engraving.
 By the age of 16 he had already made several medals and some of his early work is displayed in the British Museum's Numismatic collection.
 He first exhibited at the Royal Academy in 1843.
 From 1844 he studied at the Royal Academy Schools and in the same year, at the age of just 18, he became Second Engraver under his father at the Royal Mint.
 One of his earliest medals to be widely praised was his 1846 medal of the Irish Temperance preacher Theobald Mathew.
 In 1850 he was commissioned by Queen Victoria to make medallic portraits of the royal children, and in 1851 he executed the reverse of the prize-medal for The Great Exhibition.
 Also in 1851, at the age of 24, he succeeded his father, who had died, with the title of Modeller and Engraver.
 In 1854 he engraved the 'William Wyon Laudatory Medal', in memory of his father, for the Art Union of London.
 Like his father before him, he also produced dies for postage and other stamps.

 In 1860 L. C. Wyon was invited to prepare designs for the new British bronze coin denominations.
 It was pointed out to Wyon that on no account was Britannia to be omitted from the reverse of the new coinage.
 The Queen herself took a personal interest in the design for the new minor coinage and gave several sittings to him for her portrait.
 Wyon submitted a number of designs to the Queen for her approval, one of which she adopted.
-This design included a bronze Penny, commonly known as the 'Bun' Penny on account of Victoria's hair style.
+This design included a bronze penny, commonly known as the 'bun' penny on account of Victoria's hair style.